Local analytic classification of q-difference equations: Summation and asymptotic theory

 \chapter{Summation and asymptotic theory}

 To find analytic solutions having a given formal solution as asymptotic expansion is a rather old subject in the theory of $q$-difference equations: see for instance the paper \cite{Tr} by Trjitzinsky in 1933.
-The first author had already suggested in \cite{RamisPanorama} the use of the gaussian function to formulate a $q$-analogue for Laplace transform; this allowed to find in \cite{zh1} the $Gq$-summation, a a $q$-analog of the exponential summation method of Borel-Laplace.
+The first author had already suggested in \cite{RamisPanorama} the use of the gaussian function to formulate a $q$-analogue for Laplace transform; this allowed to find in \cite{zh1} the $Gq$-summation, a $q$-analog of the exponential summation method of Borel-Laplace.
 In \cite{MarotteZhang}, the $Gq$-summation was extended to the case of multiple levels, and it was shown that any formal power series solution of a linear equation with analytic coefficients is $Gq$-multisummable, and thus can be seen as the asymptotic expansion of an analytical solution in a sector with infinite opening in the Riemann surface of the logarithm.
-The work in \cite{rz} \cite{RSZ2}, \cite{zh2}, \cite{zh3} was undertaken with the goal of obtaining a summation over the elliptic curve, or a finite covering of it.
-We used these results in the work presented in \cite{RSZ2}.
+The work in \cite{rz} \cite{RSZ2}, \cite{zh2}, \cite{zh3} was undertaken with the goal of obtaining a summation over the elliptic curve, or a finite covering of it\footnote{To be more precise: note \cite{RSZ2} can be seen as an abridged version of the present chapter.
+It summarizes and completes \cite{rz}, the departure point, which announces the first part of \cite{zh3}.
+These first works dealt with divisors supported at a single point, and \cite{zh2} started the extension to more general divisors (and more slopes).}.